 Take the forgotten tablet as soon as you remember, even though it might mean taking two tablets at the same time.
 Continue taking the tablets at the usual time and employ additional contraception, e.g., a condom, during the next 7 days.
 If you have had intercourse in the week preceding forgetting the tablet, you can be pregnant.
-In this case, contact a health care professional.
+In this case, get in touch with the healthcare professional.